agnesbrnb/prolipipe/README.md

 You may have to install python and the followng packages : os, optparse, supervenn, matplotlib.pyplot, pandas, argparse, numpy.

 #### Prokka
-You can install prokka many ways, as described in the [prokka github page](https://github.com/tseemann/prokka)
+You can install prokka many ways, as described in the [prokka github page](https://github.com/tseemann/prokka).
+We used version 1.12.

 #### Pathway tools and mpwt
 To install and use pathway tools and mpwt with singularity, you can follow the tutorial of Metage2Metabo [here](https://metage2metabo.readthedocs.io/en/latest/install.html#installation-with-singularity-e-g-on-a-cluster)

+#### Eggnog-Mapper
+We used version 2.1.9 of eggnog-mapper and the associate database, version 5.0.2.
+You can install eggnog-mapper with pip :
+`pip install eggnog-mapper`

 ## Usage

 To begin, you can download genomes using [ncbi genome download](https://github.com/kblin/ncbi-genome-download) or use your own ones.
 The genomes must be ordonned like the genome folder in toy_example.
-Then please rename your genomes with the rename.py script and complete the all_taxons.tsv file with the informations of the renamed genomes.

-#### rename.py

-`rename.py -d [path to the directory of the folders to be renamed]`

 #### complete_pipeline.py